Dinidu98/E-commerce-Product-and-Cart-Management-System/README.md

-# Project Name:  `E-commerce Product and Cart Management System`
+# E-commerce Product and Cart Management System

 # Description:
 `This is a React e-commerce frontend application that allows users to browse products, add them to a cart, and potentially proceed to checkout.`